ComCat1/TermanalConect4-/README.md

 DESCRIPTION:
-This Connect 4 Game is a classic two-player board game designed for the Python 3 terminal, offering an engaging and strategic experience against a computer opponent.
-It's a simple yet addictive game and is a perfect way to have fun during downtime.
+This Connect 4 Game is a classic two-player board game designed for
+Python 3 terminal, offering a strategic experience against a computer

 Game Percentage Done: 53%

-Bug Fixes Done: 60%

 FEATURES: